3 tips for creating impactful agile transformation goals

 Born out of a software development methodology, transitioning to agile ways of working now extends far beyond your product team.
 For companies to be considered agile, all employees must embrace a willingness to be more flexible and reactive, collaborate effectively, and communicate openly.

 Agile transformation describes the journey teams or organizations go on as they shift to their ways of working from rigid hierarchies to flattened,cross-functional talent networks.
-According to McKinsey, a comprehensive agile transformation will reach four facets of the organization: people, processes, technology, and structure.
+A comprehensive agile transformation will reach four facets of the organization: people, processes, technology, and structure.
 It will also ensure that the company adopts an iterative approach to development, meaning activities are repeated in cycles until the optimal result is achieved.

-In fact, our resident agile transformation expert Alex Badenoch believes that it’s important to have a sense of structure when embarking on this type of change initiative.
-“I think a lot of people think that agile transformation is sort of loose.
-But it needs to be more disciplined, more structured, and more thoughtful than most of us have ever done before,” she explains.
+Our resident transformation expert Alex Badenoch—who previously spearheaded Telstra’s change journey—believes that every successful transformation must be structured and connect back to well-defined objectives.
+She describes a common misconception surrounding change initiatives, noting, “I think a lot of people think that agile transformations are sort of loose.
+But it needs to be more disciplined, more structured, and more thoughtful than most of us have ever done before.”

 What does impactful goal-setting look like in practice?